IustinBarbir/Password-Manager/README.md

 ## **This project achieves the following:**
-- creates a secure database in which the user can hold passwords or sensitive information
+- Creates a secure database in which the user can hold passwords or sensitive information
-- the passwords remain in the database even if the program or the machine is closed
+- The passwords remain in the database even if the program or the machine is closed
-- passwords can be added or deleted (if the user wants to delete a password a pop-up will appear and ask for confirmation in order to avoid mistakes)
+- Passwords can be added or deleted (if the user wants to delete a password a pop-up will appear and ask for confirmation in order to avoid mistakes)
-- the database is accesed using a master password selected by the user (which can later be reset using the recovery key)
+- The database is accesed using a master password selected by the user (which can later be reset using the recovery key)
-- the data is encrypted using SHA256
+- The data is encrypted using SHA256

 ## **To be added in the near future:**
 - Password generation; the users will be able to generate passwords and store them securely